DarkFlippers/unleashed-firmware/scripts/ReadMe.md

 # Flashing empty MCU/Flipper

-Always flash your device in the folllowing sequence:
+Always flash your device in the following sequence:

 - OTP (Only on empty MCU)
 - Core1 and Core2 firmware flashing